Site icon Cook up Taste

 Instructions

-• Boil the eggs: Place eggs in a saucepan, cover with cold water.
-Bring to a boil, reduce heat, and simmer for 10 minutes.
-Immediately transfer to an ice bath.
+• Boil the Eggs: Place the eggs in a large pot and cover with cold water.
+Bring to a boil over medium-high heat.
+Once boiling, reduce heat to low and simmer for 10 minutes.

-• Mix the filling: Mash yolks with mayo, mustard, vinegar, salt, and pepper until smooth.
+• Make the Filling: Mash the yolks with a fork or whisk.
+Add mayonnaise, mustard, vinegar, salt, and pepper.
+Mix until smooth and creamy.

 Notes